DigiBP/25DIGIBP1/README.md

 ![Initial data flow](Readme%20-%20Appendix/Pictures/DataFlow_initialSubmission.png)

-Immediately after instantiation, the feedback is persisted in SVK’s central data store - an Excel workbook on SVK's local server - and assigned the status **`open`**.
+Immediately after instantiation, the feedback is persisted in SVK’s central data store - an Excel workbook on SVK's local server - and assigned the status **`open`** (see [Database & web App](Readme%20-%20Appendix/Database%20and%20Web%20App.md) for further details to statuses).
 A confirmation e-mail is dispatched to the submitter.

 ![Database save + confirmation](Readme%20-%20Appendix/Pictures/Dataflow_initialSubmissionSaveConfirm.png)

-The case is then routed to the newly created role **Feedback Master** (**see Section _XX_ for a full role profile**).
-The Feedback Master works exclusively in **Camunda Tasklist**, where a Camunda form displays all submission details.
+The case is then routed to the newly created role **Feedback Master** (see [Role Profiles](Readme%20-%20Appendix/Roles%20Profiles.md)).
+The Feedback Master works exclusively in the **Camunda Tasklist**, where a Camunda form displays all submission details.

 ![Classification task](Readme%20-%20Appendix/Pictures/Dataflow_classification.png)